aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

       - graceful-restart

   # Definition of nodes contained in this group.
   # Specific configuration of device must take place under the node definition.
-Each node inherites all values defined under ’defaults’
+Each node inherites all values defined under 'defaults'
   nodes:
     # Name of the node to be defined (must be consistent with definition in inventory)
     dc1-spine1: